alephium/docs/docs/ralph/getting-started.md

 ```

 :::note
-Deploying a contract requires depositing a certain amount of ALPH in the contract(currently 1 alph), so creating a large number of sub-contracts is not a good idea.
+Deploying a contract requires depositing a certain amount of ALPH in the contract(currently 1 alph), so creating a large number of sub-contracts is not practical.
 :::

 ## TxScript